muratk3n/thirdwave/en/tweets/2020/week24e.md

 Real change happens top-down, not bottom-up.

 Top, bottom are a bit misleading words though..
 Your dentist is not your superior bcz he knows dentistry better than you.
-How f-ing hard is this to understand?

 ---